benhoyt/benhoyt.github.com/writings/2020-07-22-do-not-track.md

 this bill in the last year, so it seems there is little chance of it going further.</p>

-<p>In June 2018 the W3C working group published an <a
+<p>In June 2018, the W3C working group published an <a
 href="https://www.w3.org/blog/2018/06/do-not-track-and-the-gdpr/">article</a>
 comparing DNT with the GDPR.
-The GDPR requires a web site to get a user's consent before tracking them, and is enforceable by law (where DNT is not).
+The GDPR requires a web site to get a user's consent before tracking them and, unlike DNT, that  is enforceable by law.
-Similarly, the recent <a href="https://oag.ca.gov/privacy/ccpa">CCPA</a>
+Similarly, the recent CCPA
 legislation is enforceable, but it only applies to businesses operating in the state of California, and only to the "sale" of personal information.
 As law firm Davis Wright Tremaine LLP <a